-We are thrilled to present the entries to our pet video Dash Kitten Video Challenge, or the #DKVideo for short.
+We present the video finalists in our pet video Dash Kitten Video Challenge.

 Why are we launching on 6th September?
 Well, today is the anniversary of Dash’s passing and we want to celebrate with more than tears.
 Dash was a helper, encourager and enabler.
 The tradition continues…..

-We set the first #DKVideo Challenge to encourage pet owners, and pet bloggers, to jump in and try their paws at creating a video or expanding their video skillset into a new area.
-Whether it was shooting a first time pet video, editing a movie, or using a specific technique to capture a moment, all entries were welcome for our theme ‘A Pet in All Seasons‘.
+The first #DKVideo Challenge was to encourage pet owners, and pet bloggers, to jump in and try their hand at creating video.
+This is one of those challenges to do by yourself, or with a friend or family member.
+Whether it was shooting a first time pet video.
+Or editing a movie, and using a specific technique to capture a moment.
+All entries were welcome for our general and relaxed theme ‘A Pet in All Seasons‘.

 Each of the pet videos here marks a new experience for the maker, and this is important to remember.
 For some this was a big step into a new creative area which can take courage.
-Pet owners are stepping into the technological unknown and each of our cat movies, and dog movies shows a real willingness to jump in, take a chance, and learn!
+Pet owners are often stepping into the technological unknown.
+Each of our cat movies, and dog movies shows a real willingness to jump in, take a chance, and learn!

-Please take the time to watch all seven of our entries and you too will believe…….
+We all have a list of challenges to do.
+Please take the time to watch all seven of our entries.
+You will be impressed.

-Were first off the mark with a genuine achievement, making a video on their phone long before we hit the video trail.
+The Tabbies were first off the mark with their video.
+It is a genuine achievement, making a video on their phone long before we hit the pet video trail.

 The Tabbies Mom Taken on August 16 2014